Queruubin/Queruubin/README.md

 I'm a passionate **Full-Stack Web & Mobile Developer** with **2 years of hands-on experience** crafting responsive and user-friendly applications.
 I specialize in **React, React Native + Expo, TypeScript, and Firestore**, bringing ideas to life across web and mobile platforms.

-🏢 **Currently working** on building scalable solutions at [Nombre de tu Empresa, si quieres mencionarla].
-This experience is constantly enhancing my skills in [menciona tecnologías o áreas específicas que estés trabajando/mejorando en tu empleo actual, e.g., "optimización de rendimiento" o "integración de APIs complejas"].
+- 🏢 **Currently working** on building scalable solutions at Serlefin.
+This experience is constantly enhancing my skills in *SQL*, *Vue.js* and *.Net*.

 🌱 **Continuously learning:** Always eager to expand my horizons!
-I'm currently diving deeper into **Django** to strengthen my backend development skills and explore new architectural patterns.
+I'm currently diving deeper into **Nest.js** to strengthen my backend development skills and explore new architectural patterns.

 💬 **Ask me about:** Web and mobile development (especially React & React Native), TypeScript, Firebase/Firestore, or anything related to building robust and engaging user experiences!

-⚡ Fun fact: [Algo ligero sobre ti si quieres, opcional]

 ## Stacks